-Character development during childhood affects how a worker performs at his or her job in adulthood.
-It is important that students have a strong foundation in values as they face challenges and begin careers.
-Character development programs in schools help teach students values such as respect, justice, citizenship, and responsibility (Character Education… Our Shared Responsibility).
+As students learn and grow, character and soft skills development affects how they perform at their job in adulthood.
+Work-ready skills help students develop values such as respect, justice, citizenship, and responsibility (Character Education… Our Shared Responsibility).
 Benjamin Franklin once said, “Nothing is of more importance for the public weal, than to form and train up youth in wisdom and virtue.”
-By starting character development programs, communities can become stronger as more citizens become involved.
+By starting character and soft skills development programs, citizens become active and engaged in strengthening their community.

 Character Education… Our Shared Responsibility.
 (May 31, 2005).
 U.S. Department of Education.
 Retrieved from https://www2.ed.gov/admins/lead/character/brochure.html

 Loup, C., Kornegay, J., and Morgan, J. (January 2017).
 Career Exploration and Soft Skills: Preparing Students for Success.
 Association for Career & Technical Education

 Ohler, J. (February 2011).
 Character Education for the Digital Age.
 ASCD, 68 (5).
 Retrieved from http://www.ascd.org/publications/educational-leadership/feb11/vol68/num05/Character-Education-for-the-Digital-Age.aspx

 Truang, H., Laura, R., and Shaw, K. (2016).
 New Insights for Soft Skills Development in Vietnamese Business Schools: Defining Essential Soften Skills for Maximizing Graduates’ Career Success.
 World Academy of Science, Engineering and Technology 10 (6).
 Retrieved from https://pdfs.semanticscholar.org/bed0/d44b48cf67e3ce086f271ae6690d66a1e7bf.pdf